 Richard Epstein of New York University School of Law argues in favor of private markets for human organs.
 According to Epstein, the best way to make progress in society on practically any issue is to harness the gains from trade.
 In the United States, however, laws prohibit markets in organ, and the predictable result is stagnation.
 Epstein holds that by monetizing the situation on both sides of the transaction, we can save more lives at virtually no cost.
 He argues that only by committing to long-term deregulation in this area, not through short-term piloting or experimentation, will we enable true solutions to emerge.

-This video is by the MacLean Center for Clinical Medical Ethics at the University of Chicago
+This video is from the MacLean Center for Clinical Medical Ethics at the University of Chicago.
+Visit the original source.